A Thread in Time

 Her father stood near the head of the long table, pale but resolute, his hands clenching the back of his chair.

-Her brothers were noticeably absent.
+Her brothers were absent.

-“Elspeth,” her father began, each word measured, final.
+“Elspeth,” her father began, each word measured.

 “Ye know why ye’ve been summoned.
 The matter is settled.
 Ye’ll leave a’fore the weeks’ end.”